omavashia2005/weather-insights-app/README.md

 * Generate emoji depending on time of day
 * Make the map prettier using [prettymap](https://prettymapp.streamlit.app) GitHub repo

-## The "Learning" Folder
+## Additional Folders
-A folder that documents every new concept I had to learn for this project.
+   * **Learning** : Folder documenting new concepts I had to learn for this project.
 For now, that was using the ``sqlite3`` library.
+   * **Resources** : Folder containing all the resources I used for testing.
+Currently, it contains the "resp.json" file that holds sample test data to avoid making multiple API calls while adding new features.